Ármin Bansar (Software Engineer)

 This will help to mitigate phishing attempts trying to pose as your application.

-Delayed verification and security actions
+Delayed verification and application security actions

 Do not ask for actions that can be postponed or rarely need user interaction.
 Be reactive to user behavior.